 - Employees in a full-time, 12-month, benefit status position are eligible for all paid holidays even though they might not be scheduled to work on the day the University observes the holiday.
 In the event employees are not scheduled to work on the holiday; they will take another day off during the pay period in which the holiday occurs.
 For example: An employee's normal work schedule is Sunday through Thursday.
 Independence Day is on Friday and the University recognizes the holiday on Friday; a day this employee is not scheduled to work.
 Since this employee is a full-time, benefit status employee, he is eligible for the Independence Day holiday and will observe the holiday on another scheduled workday during the pay period.

 - Employees who have a certified work-related injury are paid by the University's Worker's Compensation carrier at a rate equivalent to two-thirds their regular pay.
-Employees will be eligible for paid holidays recognized by the University only when they are supplementing the two-thirds Worker's Compensation benefit with their vacation, sick, personal, or compensatory time.
+Employees will be eligible for paid holidays recognized by the University only when they are supplementing the two-thirds Worker's Compensation benefit with their vacation, sick, or personal time.
 When supplementing, the paid holiday will be equivalent of one-third of their normal hours per day.
 Employees who choose not to supplement the Worker's Compensation benefit, will not be on the University's regular payroll and therefore will be ineligible for the paid holiday.